OliveiraRyan/ryanoliveira.ca/README.md

 ## Optional TODO
 * Make a nested Footer (top part with info being dark grey AND the copyright thing at the bottom be black)
 * Add a profile pic on top of the name at the top of the page
-* Make an *Impossible List* section
-  * Have the list in a JSON and have it auto-formatted on the page
-* Make the sidebar more pretty
-  * Possibly have icons beside each list item
-  * Different color scheme?
-  * Maybe a stretch:
-    * Darken the rest of the webpage when active
-    * Remove ability to scroll when active
-    * Allow user to close sidebar when clicking outside of the nav (to the right)

 * On Mobile - make the appearing/disappearing url bar at the top black/same color as navbar instead of default white
 * Change font for slogan
 * Make Navbar font bigger/bold